 Some women choose not to have breast reconstruction after a mastectomy.
 Another option is wearing a breast prosthesis, an insert that tucks into a special pocket in a bra or swimsuit so that breasts look symmetrical.
 Breast prostheses are available in a wide range of sizes, shapes, and skin tones and in a variety of materials, including silicone gel, foam, and fiberfill.Back to top

-Choose MSK because we offer:
+Choose the MSK Center for Advanced Reconstruction because we offer:

 - Compassionate care from a team of experts before, during, and after your surgery.
 This includes skilled care from nurses who specialize in working with patients who are recovering from breast cancer surgery and breast reconstruction.
 They’ll care for you both at your bedside while you are in the hospital and in our surgeons’ offices as you recover to help deliver the best follow-up care during postsurgical checkups.
-Learn more about care after reconstructive surgery.
+Learn more about what to expect after reconstructive surgery.

 - A commitment to patient satisfaction.
 We track satisfaction and use those results to continuously improve outcomes and quality of life for our patients.
 The Breast-Q satisfaction questionnaire, which was developed at MSK and is now used around the world, helps us evaluate your unique needs.

 - Rehabilitation and therapeutic exercise programs.
 Our team also includes physical therapists specialized in helping patients who have undergone surgery.
 They will help you heal and return to a full, active life after breast reconstruction.

 - A dedicated site at Evelyn H. Lauder Breast Center.
 You can receive a surgical consultation at the center as well as a wide variety of other services, including access to integrative medicine doctors, nutritionists, and emotional support.
 The boutique at the center offers choices of breast prostheses and postmastectomy bras.